Social Media

 Layers explained

-It is not always obvious what outdoor clothing is needed to best support effective outdoor play and learning.
+It's not always obvious what the best outdoor clothing is to support effective outdoor play and learning.
 In this guide we look at the various elements of clothing required, with a focus on layering.

 Read More about Layers explained